masonproffitt/uproot-tutorial/_episodes/08-going-further.md

 - "Python and many Python packages have a huge userbase and are well supported by documentation, tutorials, and the community."
 ---

+# Caveat

+One important note that I did not address at all: The methods that I showed here work great for operating on one small-ish file (smaller than your system's RAM) at a time. uproot has specialized methods and options that are better when running on many data files or larger files.
+This is one of many topics covered in the uproot documentation below.

 # Python in HEP

  - [Tutorial by Jim Pivarski, creator of uproot](https://github.com/jpivarski/2019-07-29-dpf-python)